dabeaz-course/practical-python/README.md

-# Practical Python Programming
+# Welcome!

-When I first learned Python nearly 25 years ago, I was immediately struck by the ease at which I could productively apply it to all sorts of messy work projects.
+When I first learned Python nearly 25 years ago, I was immediately struck by how I could productively apply it to all sorts of messy work projects.
 Fast-forward a decade and I found myself teaching others the same fun.
-The result of that teaching is this course--A no-nonsense Python course that has been actively taught to more than 400 in-person groups since 2007.
+The result of that teaching is this course--A no-nonsense treatment of Python that has been actively taught to more than 400 in-person groups since 2007.
 Traders, systems admins, astronomers, NASA rocket scientists, and even a few software engineers--they've all taken this course.
-Now, the course is available for all.
+Now, I'm happy to make it freely available.
 Enjoy!

 --David Beazley ([https://dabeaz.com](https://dabeaz.com)), [@dabeaz](https://twitter.com/dabeaz)